-Centrifuge 2 ml overnight culture at 3,000-14,000 xg at room temperature for 1 min to pellet the bacteria.
-Aspirate to remove the culture medium as completely as possible.
+Transfer 1.5 ml of overnight bacterial culture to a 1.7-ml microfuge tube.
+Centrifuge at 14,000 xg for 1 min at 22 °C to pellet the bacteria.
+Aspirate or flip the tube forcefully a few times to remove the culture medium as completely as possible.

 2. Lyse the Cells